 Some of our students at Ridgewood have a diagnosis of Autistic Spectrum Disorder (also known as ASD, Autism, or Asperger’s).
 We have a dedicated ASD support base called ‘The Pod’, which acts as a safe place for students, and from where a variety of Autism friendly activities and interventions are run.
 Students on the Autistic Spectrum engage in social skills and life skills sessions, have individual and small group mentoring, BfL coaching, specific safety intervention, and input around puberty and relationships.
 They develop an understanding of social boundaries and appropriate behaviours within a secure environment, and as they move into KS4 these students undertake activities such as independent travel training in order to prepare them for the real world.

-We also have extensive support available for students with hearing impairments, physical difficulty, educational statements, those requiring in-school support and those with emotional, behavioural and social difficulties.
+We also have extensive support available for students with hearing impairments, physical difficulty, EHCP plans, those requiring in-school support and those with social, emotional and mental health needs.

 At Ridgewood, we want all our students to succeed and to feel part of a school community where everyone is valued equally.
 If you would like any more information about our SEND provision, please do not hesitate to contact the school and we would be happy to speak to you.